-The São Paulo based filmmaker Tata Amaral, is one of the most talented and awarded filmmaker of recent cinematography.
-She also stands out by the experimentation and originality characteristics of her work.
+The São Paulo-based filmmaker Tata Amaral is one of the most talented and awarded filmmaker of Brazil’s recent filmography.
+Her work stands out for its experimentation and originality.

 Caru Alves de Souza

 Caru Alves de Souza is a director, scriptwriter, and producer based in Sao Paulo, Brazil.
 “Underage” (2014), her debut feature, had its world premiere at 61st San Sebastian IFF and was awarded as Best Film at Rio IFF, both in 2013, and it was acquired by HBO Latin America.

 She directed and wrote the script of the shorts “Family Affair” (2011), whose world premiere took place at Frameline: San Francisco International LGBT Film Festival and which was distributed in DVD in the UK by Peccadillo Pictures, and “The World of Ulim and Oilut” (2011), world premiere at Rio International Film Festival.
 She also directed two medium length documentaries, “Mascarianas” (2008) and “Traces” (2011), for the Brazilian channel TV Cultura.
 Her feature film project in development, “Rossi’s Dreams”, was selected to Festival de Toulouse’s Cinéma en Développement in 2013.